mihakralj/pinescript/indicators/trends_IIR/vidya.md

 - Handles boundary conditions and edge cases
 - Clamps the volatility index between 0 and 1 to prevent extreme values

+## Core Concepts

+VIDYA was designed to address the limitations of fixed-parameter moving averages through:

+- Volatility-based adaptation of the smoothing factor
+- Standard deviation ratios to measure relative volatility
+- Dynamic response to changing market conditions
+- Automatic adjustment based on market behavior

 ## Parameters

 - `source`: The price series to calculate VIDYA from (default: close)